 Clinton was actually a professor of law – having started lecturing and tutoring in 1974.

-Clinton was in place as President during the ratification of the North American Free Trade Agreement.
+Bill Clinton was in place as President during the ratification of the North American Free Trade Agreement.

 Clinton was seen as divisive to some Democrats, instead choosing to move to a more centrist or moderate set of policies than those set by Carter several years before.